 Hearts and Hands Therapy was established in 2008 and we have 2 facilities to meet the needs of the special needs population in our communities.
 Our team of dedicated specialists help to guide each and every child who enter our doors through their developmental milestones from birth to 21 years of age.
 We aim to maximize the independence of functional skills in children, support the family as a whole and increase awareness in our communities.

 Amy currently works in the areas of private practice, early intervention home health, and is owner of Sensible Sensory Spaces, LLC.
 Amy believes in building a strong rapport with families and strives to encourage function and independence for carryover across all settings to improve one’s quality of life.
 Amy’s is married and has two daughters.
-Her hobbies and interests include: playing and training her dog, interior design, traveling, crafting, and sewing.
+Her hobbies and interests include: spending time with her dogs, training her therapy dogs, interior design, traveling, crafting, and sewing.

 Tracie graduated from the University of Toledo in 1992 with a BS in Communication Sciences and Disorders.
 She earned her Master of Science degree from The University of North Carolina at Chapel Hill in 1994.
 Tracie has worked in a variety of settings including private practice, home health, outpatient medical rehabilitation and the public school systems.
 She was the co-director of the Assistive Technology Program at Children’s Healthcare of Atlanta for 7 years.
 Areas of interest/specialty include language and learning disabilities and social skills development.

 Shannon earned her bachelor's degree in Communicative Disorders in 2001 from the University of Central Florida.
 She obtained her Masters in Communicative Disorders from U.C.F. shortly after in 2004.
 Shannon's love of children led her to seek employment in the public school system for ten years.
 She acquired valuable experience working with a wide range of disabilities and communicative needs.
 Her primary population consisted of pre-k through elementary age.